You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 FDA Approval

-After several years of clinical trials, Keytruda gained FDA approval in September 2014 for the treatment of patients with unresectable or metastatic melanoma.
-This was a major milestone in the history of cancer treatment, as it marked the first time a PD-1 inhibitor had been approved for use in the United States.
+After several years of clinical trials, Keytruda gained FDA approval in 2014 for the treatment of advanced melanoma.
+This was a significant milestone, as it marked the first time that a PD-1 inhibitor had been approved for use in the United States.

 Expansion of Indications

-Since its initial approval, Keytruda has been approved for use in several other indications, including:
+Since its initial approval, Keytruda has been approved for the treatment of several other types of cancer, including:

 Conclusion